 Hasselblad Flexbody is no less than a magic tool for commercial/technical photographers.
 It is a small durable technical camera that is well integrated with a large mature system and expands its scope with very effective shift/tilt/macro capabilities.
 The same lenses, viewers, triggers, hoods, filters, cables will work on both a manual focusing SLR and a view camera (and will easily fits in the same bag).

 The Flexbody is lightweight and can also serve as a backup camera (if your style of work permits that).
 When using a Flexbody with a film back, one has to wind both the camera shutter and the film separately.
-Using the DB, only cocking the shutter is necessary – the cocking mechanism does take a long hard curve which takes getting used to (see video).
+Using the DB, only cocking the shutter is necessary – the cocking mechanism does take a long hard curve which takes getting used to (see the video below).

 Most of today’s large sensor digital backs still use CCD technology, which makes live-viewing slow and unpleasant, therefore, I normally focus using a screen + magnifier and only then place the back for capture (as with an analogue film back).
 For critical/open aperture work use live-view to check the focus.
 When working tethered, I found Capture One viewing tools to be very well designed.

-The lenses I have used during the years with this combination were all from the Zeiss CF version, including: 40mm, 50mm, 80mm, 120mm Macro, 150mm, 180mm, 250mm as well as the Vivitar X2 teleconverter.
+The lenses I have used during the years with this combination were all from the Zeiss CF version, including: 40mm, 50mm, 80mm, 120mm Macro, 150mm, 180mm, 250mm as well as the X1.4 Zeiss converter and the Vivitar X2 teleconverter.
 All lenses (except the 40mm) use the same ProShade hood and B60 filters (or 67mm filters with 67-B60 adapter).
 I find all these lenses to have similar characters:

-- All are solid made and reasonably priced when compared to new MF lenses.
+- All are solid made and very inexpensive compared to new MF lenses.

 - All have a touch of warm tonality.